-Our tagline is Live Life Outdoors: A life lived in the outdoors makes you happier, richer and healthier, and in Queensland we have amazing places to get outdoors and wonderful outdoor activities to enjoy.
+Our tagline is Live Life Outdoors: A life lived in the outdoors makes you happier, healthier, and more fulfilled; and in Queensland we have amazing places to get outdoors and wonderful outdoor activities to enjoy.

 “Meaningful ‘connections’ are made by experiences in the outdoors”